alexjvr1/Manuscripts/Chp2_CHdata_LFMM.md

 #LFMM analyses of CHdata

-I want to identify loci associated with environment for the 6 CH datasets
+I want to identify loci associated with environment for the 6 CH datasets.
+Stba is removed from all datasets, hence 8 less individuals in CHall, CHS, and CHS.TI.

-1. CHall.940.9608
+1. CHall.932.9608

 2. CHN.229.8951 (lfmm removes all non-variant loci)